 - Illegal stops and/or arrests: In a DWI matter, you have rights throughout the process.
 For instance, you cannot be stopped or arrested without reason.
 If the officer who pulled you over can't articulate why they did so or why they eventually arrested you, they have violated your Fourth Amendment rights.
 Additionally, if you didn't give your consent for a blood draw and the officer did not get a warrant to compel you to submit to the test, they have again violated your protection from unreasonable searches and seizures.
 Depending on the circumstances, such violations can give rise to a valid challenge to the blood test results.

 Although the above are a few possible challenges to a blood test, it's important to note that not all DWI cases are the same.
 What may apply to one may not apply to another.
 To determine whether your BAC results can be challenged and what defenses may be raised in your case, speak with a defense attorney about your situation.

-If you've been accused of drinking and driving in Dallas, contact Hamilton Grant PC at (214) 225-7117 today.
+If you've been accused of drinking and driving in Dallas, contact Deandra Grant Law at (214) 225-7117 today.
 Your initial consultation is free.